chipsalliance/firrtl-spec/spec.md

 An optional group must reference a group declared in the current circuit.
 An optional group forms a lexical scope (as with [@sec:conditional-scopes]) for all identifiers declared inside it---a group may use identifiers declared outside the group, but identifiers declared in the group may not be used in parent lexical scopes.
 The statements in a group are restricted in what identifiers they are allowed to drive.
-A statement in a group may drive no sinks declared outside the group _with one exception_: a statement in a group may drive reference types declared outside the group if the reference types are associated with the group in which the statement is declared (see: [@sec:reference-types]).
+A statement in a group may drive no sinks declared outside the group _with one exception_: a statement in a group may drive reference types declared outside the group if the reference types are associated with the group in which the statement is declared (see: [@sec:probe-types]).

 The circuit below contains one optional group declaration, `Bar`.
 Module `Foo` contains a group definition that creates a node computed from a port defined in the scope of `Foo`.